muhammadwael0/student_record_system/README.md

     </ul>
   </p>
 </ul>
-And the modification is done throw multible functions which are Distributed on <br>
+And the modification is done throw multiple functions which are Distributed on <br>
-multible modules (or folders) and the modules are Distributed on three main layers (or main folders).
+multiple modules (or folders) and the modules are Distributed on three main layers (or main folders).
 </p>

 ## Project Layers